-Defender of Argus: a tool to give your Amalgams (and any other heroes that need it) Taunt.
-Aside from the Taunt, he gives a total of +2/+2 on two heroes.
+Defender of Argus: a tool to give any hero that needs it Taunt.
+Aside from the Taunt, he gives a total of +2/+2 on two heroes, which isn't bad.

 Iron Sensei: the discount version of Lightfang.
 Gives +2/+2 per turn, which isn’t amazing, but could be worth it for a couple of rounds if you have the board space.
 A bit better in Menagerie strats compared to Mech strats because it will give the buff more reliably to important minions.
 You’ll likely replace it sooner rather than later.

 Crowd Favorite: you will run a lot of Battlecry buffs with a Menagerie strategy, so this minion will accumulate very decent stats if you find it early on.
 The problem is that there’s no way to give it Divine Shield/Poisonous (not counting hero powers), so you might have to sell it in the late game.
 If you keep it, don’t give it Taunt – similarly to Annihilan, you want to make sure the Poisonous minions are dead before a stat-heavy Crowd Favorite enters the fight.

 Primalfin Lookout: a great tool to search for Toxfin if you need Poisonous, but it’s not guaranteed you’ll find it.